CP-04 Bovine (also known as “Bovine Town”) Construction Camp

 • Used by Railroad: 1899- 1905

-• Railroad Function: Served as railroad station; facilities included a section house train car body, Chinese bunk and cook house and a water tank; southern Pacific, the successor to Central Pacific records show that section gangs built a freight platform and replaced some of the Chinese bunkhouses in 1885; probably abandoned when Lucin Cutoff was completed, though the siding was used for a time by local sheep ranchers
+• Railroad Function: Served as railroad station; facilities included a section house, train car body, Chinese bunk & cook house and a water tank; a large number of Chinese laborers on the railroad established their own community there; southern Pacific, the successor to Central Pacific records show that section gangs built a freight platform and replaced some of the Chinese bunkhouses in 1885; probably abandoned when Lucin Cutoff was completed, though the siding was used for a time by local sheep ranchers

 • Location: Southwest of Terrace in northwest Box Elder County 6 miles west of Walden